awsdocs/aws-lambda-developer-guide/doc_source/ruby-package.md

 ## Updating a Function with No Dependencies<a name="ruby-package-codeonly"></a>

-To create or update a function with the Lambda API, create an archive that contains your function code and upload it with the AWS CLI\.
+To create or update a function by using the Lambda API, create an archive that contains your function code, and upload it using the AWS CLI\.

 **To update a Ruby function with no dependencies**